shotover/shotover-proxy/docs/src/examples/redis-clustering.md

 The following guide shows you how to configure Shotover Proxy to support transparently proxying Redis cluster _unaware_ clients to a [Redis cluster](https://redis.io/topics/cluster-spec).

-## Setting up the redis cluster
+## Setting up the Redis cluster

-First you need to setup a redis cluster for shotover to connect to.
+First you need to setup a Redis cluster for Shotover to connect to.

 The easiest way to do this is with this example [docker-compose.yml](https://github.com/shotover/shotover-proxy/blob/main/shotover-proxy/examples/redis-cluster/docker-compose.yml)
-You should first inspect the docker-compose.yml to understand what the cluster looks like and how its exposed to the network.
+You should first inspect the `docker-compose.yml` to understand what the cluster looks like and how its exposed to the network.

 Then run: